What If I Let Go

 I made coffee.
 I carried it to the small balcony.
 I sat in the chair that had become familiar over these eight days and watched the light strengthen over the water.

-The fear had not disappeared.
+The fear remained.
 It sat beside me like a companion, still present but no longer gripping.
 I had acknowledged it.
 I had listened.
-I had not let it drive me back into motion.
+I had refused to let it drive me back into motion.

 This, I think, is what the discipline of staying means.
-It does not mean feeling no fear.
+It means feeling the fear fully.
 It means feeling the fear and remaining anyway.
-It means creating enough safety within myself to be present with uncertainty, with not-knowing, with the vulnerability of letting go.
+It means creating enough safety within myself to be present with uncertainty, with open-handedness, with the vulnerability of letting go.

 The morning was quiet.
 A boat moved slowly across the bay.
 Somewhere, someone was beginning their day with purpose and direction.
-I was beginning mine with a question I could not yet answer.
+I was beginning mine with a question still ahead of me.

 That felt honest.
 That felt like enough.